MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Detailed_Code_Walkthrough.md

 // Function to generate the next sequence in the game function nextSequence() {
-  // Reset the user's clicked pattern for the new level userClickedPattern = [];
+  // Resets the user's color pattern array for a new sequence userClickedPattern = [];

-  // Increment the game level
+// Increments the current level by 1 level++;

-  level++;
-  // Update the level title with the new level
+// Updates the text displayed on the web page to show the current level
 $("#level-title").text("Level " + level);

-  // Generate a random number between 0 and 3 to select a color var randomNumber = Math.floor(Math.random() * 4);
+// Generates a random number between 0 and 3
+var randomNumber = Math.floor(Math.random() * 4);

-  // Use the random number to select a color from buttonColours var randomChosenColour = buttonColours[randomNumber];
+// Selects a random color based on the randomNumber from the buttonColours array var randomChosenColour = buttonColours[randomNumber];

-  // Add the selected color to the game's pattern gamePattern.push(randomChosenColour);
+// Adds the randomly chosen color to the end of the gamePattern array gamePattern.push(randomChosenColour);

+// Loops through each color in the gamePattern array for (let i = 0; i < gamePattern.length; i++) {
+  // Sets a timeout to create a delay in showing each color in the sequence setTimeout(function () {
-  // Play the animation and sound for the generated sequence animateSequence(gamePattern);
+    // Selects the button with the ID matching the current color in the sequence
+    // and applies a fade out and fade in effect to visually indicate the color
+    $("#" + gamePattern[i])
+      .fadeOut(100)
+      .fadeIn(100);
+  }, 500 * i); // The delay increases with each iteration to create a sequence effect }

+// Logs the current game pattern to the console for debugging console.log("gamePattern:", gamePattern);

 }

 // Function to play a sound based on the provided color